 Physical Activity and Sports Studies is an extension of the PDHPE Key Learning Area in Years 7-10.
-This course is to be offered at Yass High School to cater for interested and active students and to give opportunities to enhance and refine their own physical skills and fitness levels through a variety of learning activities.
+This course is offered at Yass High School to cater for interested and active students and to give opportunities to enhance and refine their own physical skills and fitness levels through a variety of learning activities.
 Physical Activity and Sports Studies provides students with particular sporting needs that cannot be met in the wider community due to geographical isolation and/or financial constraints.

 Physical Activity and Sports Studies includes three areas of study being; Foundations of Physical Activity, Physical Activity and Sport in Society, and Enhancing Participation and Performance.
-Students will study one or more modules from each area and will be given the possibility of participating in movement applications such as martial arts, aquatics, games, recreational pursuits, athletics and gymnastics.
+Students will study two modules from each area and will be given the possibility of participating in movement applications such as sport specific games, recreational pursuits, resistance training and coaching sessions

-The theory component of the course provides students with the opportunity to develop skills that prepare them for a career path in the fitness/recreation industry.
+The theory component of the course provides students with the opportunity to develop skills that prepare them for a career path in the health, fitness & recreation and sporting industries.